amcb1786/BMI-BMRCalc/README.md

-This code is a BMI calculator that uses user input to recommend dietary needs.
+This code is a BMI calculator that uses user input to recommend dietary needs to improve obseity rates.